-Carrie Decker, arts writer for the Motif Magazine, leading Providence area arts & music magazine, published a review of Rachel Brask’s “Abstracted Rainy Moments” solo exhibition at the Samaritans of RI Forget-Me-Not Gallery in Pawtucket, RI.
+Carrie Decker, arts writer for the Motif Magazine, leading Providence area arts & music magazine, published a review of Rachel Brask’s “Abstracted Rainy Moments” solo exhibition at the Samaritans of RI Forget-Me-Not Gallery in Pawtucket, RI in spring 2017.
 Read original review here on Motif Magazine’s website.

 Full text of review below:

 Have you ever experienced a sense of wonderful excitement from something in the air around you – a natural inspiration?
 Rain is one of them.
 When air moves around mountains, water or the beach, it contains tens of thousands of negative ions — not found in closed homes or offices.
 With these invisible molecules, it increases your body’s natural serotonin, boosting mood and energy level.